Yogic Lifestyle/ Blog

 Translation:

-Salutations to the ancestors, salutations to the god-like rs’is.
-(Those who, by inventing new things, have broadened the path of progress of human society, are known as rs’is.)
+Salutations to the ancestors, salutations to the god-like rishis.
+(Those who, by innovating, have broadened the path of human progress are revered as rishis.)

-The act of offering is Brahma; that which is offered is Brahma; the One to whom the offering is made is Brahma, and the person making the offering is Brahma.
+The act of offering is Brahma; that which is offered is Brahma; the One to whom the offering is made is Brahma; and the one making the offering is Brahma.

-Repeat the mantra three times with the mudra.
-Remembering ancestors through this ritual is known as Pitri Yajna.
-Dharma must be maintained even if one’s father is still alive.
-Do the mudra as described.
-(You can also get guidance from Dada or The chant has to be recited in the manner demonstrated by the illustrations.
-To reach the next position, move the hands in the indicated direction.
-Always remember that this is the end of the bath.
+Repeat the mantra three times while performing the mudra.
+Remember, honoring ancestors through this ritual is known as Pitri Yajna.
+Dharma must be upheld even if one’s father is still alive.
+Follow the mudra as described in the illustrations.
+To move to the next position, shift your hands in the indicated direction.
+This marks the end of the bath.

 Rules and Considerations for Bathing:

-Warm water should be used in extremely cold weather conditions.
-If you are not taking a dip bath, bathe in a sitting position; standing bathing is not recommended.
-The temperature of the water should always be lower than that of the body.
+Use warm water during extremely cold weather conditions.
+If you opt out of a dip bath, bathe in a sitting position as standing baths are not recommended.
+The water temperature should always be lower than your body temperature.

-Everyone is required to bathe in one of the other three sandhyas.
-Depending on one’s health and the weather, one may also bathe in one or both of the remaining two sandhyas.
+Everyone is encouraged to bathe during one of the other three sandhyas.
+Depending on individual health and weather conditions, it may be appropriate to bathe during one or both of the remaining two sandhyas.

 The four sandhyas are as follows:

-1. The period from 45 minutes before sunrise to 45 minutes after sunrise is known as ‘dawn,’ and dawn is the first sandhya.
+1. The period from 45 minutes before sunrise to 45 minutes after sunrise is known as ‘dawn,’ the first sandhya.

-3. The evening sandhya’ is the time between 45 minutes before and 45 minutes after sunset.
+3. The evening sandhya spans from 45 minutes before sunset to 45 minutes after sunset.

 Footnotes: